microsoft/TypeScript-Compiler-Notes/GLOSSARY.md

 - **Core TypeScript Compiler**

 - **Parser:** Starting from a set of sources, and following the productions of the language grammar, to generate an Abstract Syntax Tree (AST).
-Also: [see Parser](https://basarat.gitbooks.io/typescript/docs/compiler/parser.html),
+[See Parser](https://basarat.gitbook.io/typescript/overview/parser)

 - **Binder:** Linking declarations contributing to the same structure using a Symbol (e.g. different declarations of the same interface or module, or a function and a module with the same name).
 This allows the type system to reason about these named declarations.
-[See Binder](https://basarat.gitbooks.io/typescript/docs/compiler/binder.html)
+[See Binder](https://basarat.gitbook.io/typescript/overview/binder)
 - **Type resolver/ Checker:** Resolving types of each construct, checking semantic operations and generate diagnostics as appropriate.
-[See Checker](https://basarat.gitbooks.io/typescript/docs/compiler/checker.html)
+[See Checker](https://basarat.gitbook.io/typescript/overview/checker)

 - **Emitter:** Output generated from a set of inputs (.ts and .d.ts) files can be one of: JavaScript (.js), definitions (.d.ts), or source maps (.js.map)